 I continued formulating the product while in Bali.
 I brought all of my oils, butters, and pigments.
 I spoke with the locals about ingredients, because they have a lot of knowledge about skin care.
 I also took classes to learn more about beauty, wellness, and natural ingredients.

 While strolling through town, I stumbled upon a little paper store that sold the most beautiful paper.
 There was just something about it that I was super attracted to, so I asked for the story behind the shop.
 They told me that these women had been making paper for 25 years.
 They started their business because they noticed a trash problem on the island and they wanted to do something about it.
 So they just started collecting used paper from the island and hand-recycling it in their backyard.
 25 years later, they have this shop and factory that is women-owned and women-run, so I asked if I could visit the factory.
 My boyfriend and I rode a scooter three hours out of town to see them.
-We had a long meeting and I told them that I really wanted to work with them and I asked if they would be willing to make our packaging.
+We had a long meeting and I told them that I really wanted to work with them and I asked if they would be willing to make Axiology's recycled boxes.
 They said yes, so that’s how that started!

 The name Axiology comes from the philosophical study of ethics and aesthetics.
 When we were coming up with names, we actually poured through a bunch of axiology journals and studies on axiology.
 We grabbed a bunch of names that we found spoke to that philosophy.

 Where do you get the inspiration for your shades?

 It kind of just happens really naturally.
 You know, I'll have a shade in mind and then I usually never end up with that exact shade.
 I usually just start mixing and matching and realize that this other shade that I just created is much better!

 We are very lucky because we still manufacture in-house and are able to mix and match on our own terms.
 I have one employee who is in charge of making the lipsticks and formulating, and she and I work very closely together.
 I just encourage her to play around.
 We'll just mix and match and see what happens, and then go from there.